Ph.D., Consumer Economics, Oregon State University, 1991

 Consumer economics, personal finance, consumer protection, graduate professional seminar.

 Family financial wellbeing, consumer financial capability, consumer financial behavior, money and happiness, sustainable consumer behavior, financial development of young adults, Chinese consumer behavior.

 Selected Professional Services

-Editor-in-Chief of International Series on Consumer Science (2008-present);
+Editor, International Series on Consumer Science (a book series)

 Selected Invited Presentations

 7/07 - Overview of Asian Americans, presentation made for a workshop on Financial Education to Asian Americans, U.S. Department of Treasury.

 7/07 - The poor pay more: A case in the credit card market, presentation in a policy brief on Capital Hill, Washington, DC.